-UK voters will decide if Brexit happens says EU chief
+EU leaders agree to second stage of Brexit talks

+The guidelines also said the EU would not give its chief Brexit negotiator final instructions on what to seek in a trade deal with the UK until March -- compressing the timeline for the negotiations even further.

+The UK will not have a vote in EU matters during the transition period.

-London (CNN)European Commission President, Jean-Claude Juncker said on Friday that British voters and Parliament, not Brussels, will be the ones to decide whether or not Brexit goes ahead.
+Earlier, EU Commission President Jean-Claude Juncker told reporters that British voters and Parliament, not Brussels, would be the ones to decide whether or not Brexit goes ahead.

-Juncker was speaking to reporters on his way to a meeting of the leaders of 27 European Union member states.
-They are expected to give the green light later Friday to formally proceed to the next phase of Brexit negotiations.

 When asked whether Brexit will actually happen, Juncker replied: "That depends on the British Parliament and the British people.
 It's not up to us to decide what the British have to do."

-The next round of negotiations will focus on future trade and security relations.

-The UK public voted in a referendum last year to leave the 28-nation bloc.
+The UK public voted in a referendum in 2016 to leave the 28-nation bloc.

+In a tweet, UK Prime Minister Theresa May welcomed Friday's decision as "an important step on the road to delivering a smooth and orderly Brexit and forging our deep and special future partnership."

 Round of applause for May

-On Thursday evening, EU leaders gave UK Prime Minister Theresa May an unexpected round of applause after she spoke with her counterparts at a dinner in the EU capital.
+On Thursday evening, EU leaders gave May an unexpected round of applause after she spoke with her counterparts at a dinner in the EU capital.

 "Some of us thought -- including me -- that she did make big efforts and this has to be recognized," Juncker said.